LAUNCH OF OUR STREAMING PLATFORM:

 The questions surrounding the theatre’s existence in the digital sphere are numerous, and remain open for the public, directors and theatre companies.

-Our project, Prospero – Extended Theatre, is an attempt to answer these essential and compelling questions.
-Sunday the 9th of October marked an important step in this regard, as it marked the official launch of our streaming platform prospero-theatre.tv.
+Our project, Prospero Extended Theatre, is an attempt to answer these essential and compelling questions and Sunday the 9th of October was an important step in this regard, as it marked the official launch of our streaming platform www.prospero-theatre.tv.

-The vocation of this platform is to host and make accessible, for free (during the period of EU funding, until end of 2024) and in the whole European Union, theatre-related content such as: recordings of plays, interviews of artists, and short documentaries on the theatres’ and plays’ backstage.
+The vocation of this platform is to host and make accessible for free (a minima until end of 2024) and in the whole European Union, theatre-related content such as: recordings of plays, films of plays, interviews of artists, and short documentaries on the theatres’ and plays’ backstage.

 In particular, viewers will be able to watch the recordings – subtitled in nine languages (English, French, German, Italian, Portuguese, Spanish, Croatian, Polish and Swedish) – of the nine plays produced in the frame of the Prospero – Extended Theatre project: